hadi2f244/BigNum/README.md

 ======

-a Big Number in C++ with some Qt libarary
+a Big Number in C++ with some Qt libarary until now i just used QString and Qdebug from Qt libraries that can replaced with origional cpp classes(string & stream ).

 I try to get best memory managment so until now this can multiply 10^400 and 10^400

 But there is some problem that will be soleved! :
   1- just positive